 where $\omega_1$ is the frequency along the trefoil fibre, while $\omega_2$ is the frequency along the hyperbolic circle.

 In the particular case when the ratio

 is rational, the trajectories are periodic and form a special case of satellite knots of trefoil, called {\it cable knots} \cite{Adams}.
-They can be realised as the torus knots $K_{p,q}$ on the solid torus knotted as the trefoil knot (see Fig. 4).
+They can be realised as torus knots $K_{p,q}$ on the solid torus knotted as a trefoil knot (see Fig. 4).

 Note that by $a,b,c$ as well as parameters of the metric $\alpha, \beta$ we can realise any values of $p,q,$ so any trefoil cable knot can be realised in this way.